ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 * each and all of the **recommended** attributes may be omitted; however, it is highly desirable that these attributes are included into the netCDF metadata ***AND*** have meaningful values assigned to them.
 * consult the `Role` field value in the table to determine whether each attribute is required or recommended

+1. The IOOS Profile is targets the representation of in situ observations encoded in multidimensional, self-describing datasets such as netCDF.
+Some aspects of the profile are specific to the [CF Discrete Sampling Geometries](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html#discrete-sampling-geometries) guidance, in particular the [Platform](#platform) and [Platform Variable](#platform-variable) sections.
+For datasets for which this guidance does not apply (e.g. gridded model output), these sections can be disregarded (i.e. **required** attributes may be omitted as they are not relevant).
+To avoid over-complicating the documentation, these Platform-related attributes are listed as '**required**' rather than '**required**, if applicable'.

-1. The IOOS Profile allows only one **'platform'** per dataset.
+1. For in situ observation datasets, the IOOS Profile allows only one **'platform'** per dataset.
 Please see the corresponding [Platform](#platform) section of the profile below for more information.

 1. The [**U.S. IOOS National Glider Data Assembly Center**](https://gliders.ioos.us/index.html) currently uses a slightly different [netCDF File Format (V2)](https://ioos.github.io/ioosngdac/ngdac-netcdf-file-format-version-2); work is in progress to harmonize the NGDAC File Format and IOOS Metadata Profile.